alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

             1. The AltTester® Desktop app is running.
             2. The instrumented build is running.
             3. Configure the IP of the build in order to match the IP of the machine (PC) the Desktop app is running on.
-            4. Then press the restart button in the AltTester dialog and wait until the `Connected to AltServer…` message is displayed in the dialog.
+            4. Then press the restart button in the AltTester® dialog and wait until the `Connected to AltTester® Server…` message is displayed in the dialog.

         **Test Setup:**
             - You can use any IDE you want.
 As a suggestion, we prefer `Visual Studio Code <https://code.visualstudio.com/>`_.